 There are many more ways of stylising and customising the matplotlib plots, but for the time being we’ll leave it there – except for one final thing.
 You can also save your plots to files for use in reports (or TMAs).
 It’s simple:

 Just include a line like, plt.savefig(‘figurename.png’) or plt.savefig(‘figurename.pdf’) – you choose the figurename of course (and it can include a full folder path).

-Putting it all together

-Some sort of roundup
+Later on you may well want to use another plotting Module called ‘Bokeh’.
+It has certain advantages over matplotlib, and isn’t as well known or used, – but we’ll come to that later in the Topic.

 References (citations & list need tidying)